'Acting saved me': Vedang Raina on fame, breaking into Bollywood and the Gen-Z mindset

 'Men find it harder to deal with their emotions,' says the 24-year-old actor, known for his breakout roles in 'The Archies' and 'Jigra'

-In an industry that thrives on larger-than-life personas and long-standing dynasties, Bollywood's newest sensation, Vedang Raina, is carving a niche with his fresh perspective and undeniable talent.
+In an industry that thrives on larger-than-life personas and long-standing dynasties, Bollywood's newest sensation, Vedang Raina, is carving a niche with his fresh take on stardom.

 As the breakout star of Zoya Akhtar’s The Archies, Vedang’s portrayal of Reggie Mantle first introduced him as a promising talent with layers of charisma and authenticity.
 With his boyish charm, soulful voice, and an academic track record that would make any parent proud, the Delhi-born, Mumbai-raised actor has now become a name to watch.